-This is a unique concept to mine cryptocurrency while browsing.
-It has mining features built-in.
+This is a unique concept for mining cryptocurrency while browsing.
+It has mining features built in.

 CrytoTab Browser promises automatic algorithm switching to boost profits.
 Similarly, it also assures of no overheating or battery drain while browsing with its in-house browser.

-It converts all the rewards in Bitcoin.
+It converts all the rewards into Bitcoin.
 The minimum payout listed is 0.00001 BTC.
-You can earn by your mining hardware as well as receive commission for referrals.
+You can earn by your mining hardware as well as receive a commission for referrals.

 This browser is available for Windows, Mac, Android, and iOS.